How do I get vaccinated without an appointment?

 AstraZeneca: If you received AstraZeneca as your first shot, you will receive the BioNTech/Pfizer vaccine if you get your second shot without an appointment.

-The number of places where you can get a booster shot will be expanded in the coming period.
+There is a number of places where you can get a booster shot.
 Check whether this is already possible in your area and otherwise simply make an appointment via coronavaccinatie-afspraak.nl.

 Registration of the shot(s)